everli/soldo-php-sdk/examples/collections.md

     echo 'Soldo returned an error: ' . $e->getMessage();
 }

 // each item of $collection is of type \Soldo\Resource\Employee var_dump($collection);
 ```

-Accessing to other collections is pretty similar.
-Below you find an example for each collection provided by the API.
+Accessing the other collections is pretty similar.
+Below you can find an example for each collection provided by the API.

 ## Obtaining the Expense Centres list